 Helen has an MA in Visual, Islamic and Traditional Arts from her studies at the Prince of Wales’s Institute of Architecture, awarded by the University of Wales.
 Her BA, with a specialism in three-dimensional design using glass and ceramics, is from the University of Sunderland, a Centre of Excellence and the largest glass and ceramics department in Europe.
 Helen recently obtained an FdA in Business Management from Leeds Metropolitan University.

-Helen is an Associate of the British Society of Master Glass Painters and a Court Member (the executive body) of the Worshipful Company of Glaziers, a leading Livery Company of the City of London, first recorded in 1328.
+Helen is a Fellow of the British Society of Master Glass Painters and a Court Member (the executive body) of the Worshipful Company of Glaziers, a leading Livery Company of the City of London, first recorded in 1328.
 She is a Craft Scholar of the Prince’s Foundation, having received the prestigious Hancock Medal for High Achievement.
-She has won several awards including a commission through the highly competitive Stevens Competition, and now feels privileged to now be one of the judges of the Competition.
+She has won several awards including a commission through the highly competitive Stevens Competition, and now feels privileged to be Chairman of the Judges of the Competition, having been a member of the judging panel on several occasions.
 Helen is a pleased to be a visiting tutor for the Prince’s School of Traditional Arts.

 Click on the images below for more information about Helen